myvr/nodebb-plugin-config-api/README.md

 ## Features
 * Select which config values you want to be returned
-* Preview the current config return values
+* Preview an example response with your selected values